tefkah/thesis-writing/The FQH State Is Interpreted as a Plasma to Allow for Intuitions and Computation.md

 ctime: 20210311184105
 ---

-# The FQH State Is Interpreted as a Plasma to Allow for Intuitions and Computation

 In order to get a grip on the FQHE, people resort to looking at [[The Laughlin Wavefunction]]  as a plasma, because while the Laughlin WF is easy to write down, it is hard to calculate with.